 Use this procedure to display a trajectory plot for a power measurement.
-Requires option 5-PWR or 6-PWR.

 To display a trajectory power plot, you must be taking a Switching Loss measurement (Add New...
 Measurement > Power tab > Switching Analysis panel > Switching Loss measurement).

 - 1. Double-tap the Switching Loss measurement badge to open the configuration menu. - 2.
 Tap Trajectory Plot to add a new Trajectory Plot view to the screen. - 3.
 Double-tap in the Plot view to open a configuration menu for that plot.